-The LA dating scene is abuzz.
+Dating in LA can be tough, but there are plenty of other Angelenos riding solo who feel your pain.
 From beachside hangouts to stiff-drink happy-hour spots, LA's bars are full of other singles ready to mingle.
-We've done some hopping around at the city's buzziest watering holes—namely, some of the best beer bars, hotel bars and cocktail bars—to bring you the scoop on the where to find Mr./Ms. Right (or your next hook-up).
+We've done some hopping around at the city's buzziest watering holes—namely, some of the best beer bars, hotel bars and cocktail bars—to bring you the scoop on the where singles dating in LA can find Mr. or Ms. Right (or, let's be honest, your next hookup).

 RECOMMENDED: Best bars in Los Angeles